Academic Catalog

 Restriction(s): Enrollment is limited to students with a major in Cancer Biology.

-The lectures are organized into three thematic blocks including cancer development and pathology, mechanisms of cancer development and progression, and principles of cancer prevention and therapy.
-Offered Winter.
+This course focuses on fundamental principles underlying the complex field of contemporary cancer biology.
+The lectures are organized into two thematic blocks: I, mechanisms of cancer development and progression, and II, characteristics of cancer types and approaches to cancer therapy.
+Offered Fall.

 Restriction(s): Enrollment is limited to Graduate level students.

-This course will provide a detailed understanding of the molecular mechanisms leading to cancer with emphasis on conceptual foundations and current experimental approaches.
+The course will provide a basic understanding of the molecular biology of cancer with emphasis on core concepts and molecular technologies.
 The course will include lectures, student-led discussions, and critical reading of literature.
 Students are required to present and actively participate in discussions.
-Offered Every Other Fall.
+Offered Winter.

 Prerequisite: IBS 7015 with a minimum grade of C and CB 7210 with a minimum grade of C